zapomatic/bitwatch/README.md

 - Mobile responsive design
 - Telegram notifications for balance changes
 - Integration with mempool.space API
+- Option to use your own local node for privacy

 ## Installation

 ### As an Umbrel App

+> COMING SOON

 1. Click the "Install" button in the Umbrel app store
 2. Wait for installation to complete